-Second Intermediate class was added at Tynhehead headed by Gloria Eyolfson (formerly primary, additional training paid by T-PAC).
-This class began as a four-five class.
+Second Intermediate class was added at Tynehead headed by Gloria Eyolfson (formerly primary, additional training paid by T-PAC).
+This class began as a four/five class.
 Svenson's class was taken over by Ann Buchanan (formerly of Strawberry Hill) team teaching with Marg McIntyre, Librarian.
 No new primary class, in fact one less.
 New admissions absorbed in existing five primary classrooms.
 Jean Bird was appointed new Principal.

-The South Surrey Program stated at Dawn Elementary as an annex of Tynehead School.
+The South Surrey Program started at Dawn Elementary as an annex of Tynehead School.
 Sheri Deri Child was the teacher for the one primary class.

 A third intermediate class was added, headed by Cynthia Stiebel (no Montessori training).
 Again, this class began as a 4/5 class.
 Housed in first portable.
 Five primary classes.
 South Surrey program was opened at Dawn School as an annex of Tynehead.
 One primary class was headed by Sheri Deri.
 Jean Bird was Principal of both schools.

-Fourth intermediate was added, as a 4/5 split, headed by Peggy Chapman (formerly primary, additional traning funded by TPAC).
+Fourth intermediate was added, as a 4/5 split, headed by Peggy Chapman (formerly primary, additional training funded by TPAC).
 New primary teacher Julia Felman took over the position vacated by Chapman.
 This class was housed in second and, according to the school district, the last portable on site.
-Odetta Neitz joined staff to replace Mrs. Stiebel who went on maternity leave.
+Odetta Neitz joined staff to replace Mrs. Stiebel (on maternity leave).
 The senior class was an unconventional 1/2/3 split headed by Sheri Deri Child trained by T-PAC funds.

 Consolidation.
 Four intermediate and five primary were all operating at close to capacity.
 No new classes were added.
 New Principal, Ms. Kerri Wallin.
 Mrs. Ann Bucanan returned on a part-time bases to teach Odetta Neitz' class.